PacktPublishing/Node-Cookbook-3rd-Ed/12-Deploying-Systems/content.md

 ![image](./images/dh_mainblank.png)]

-Complete the form using `adderservice` as the repository name.
-Leave the Visibility of the repository as `public`.
+We need to complete the form using `adderservice` as the repository name, leaving the "Visibility" of the repository as "public".

 Once the repository is created we should see a screen similar to the following:

 ![image](./images/dh_blankrepo.png)]

 Of course the username will be different in each case!

 Now that we have our account setup we need to login from our Docker command line client, to do this run:

 ```sh
 $ docker login
 ```

 Once we have logged in, we can push our `adderservice` image to DockerHub.

 As in the previous recipe we need to tag the image and then push by running the following commands:

 ```sh
 $ docker tag adderservice <namepace>/adderservice
 $ docker push <namespace>/adderservice
 ```

 Replacing <namespace> with the repository namespace, which is to say the docker hub account name (in the illustrated case the namespace is `pelger`).

 Docker will push our image to the hub.

-To confirm that the push was good we can navigate to the `tags` tab as illustrated below:
+We can navigate to the `tags` tab to confirm that the push was succesful, as illustrated below:

 ![image](./images/dh_pushed.png)]

-Also we can pull now pull this image:
+We should also now be able pull this image:

 ```sh
 $ docker pull <namespace>/adderservice
 ```

 ### How it works

-Applying the tag `<namespace>/adderservice` instructs docker that this image is associated with a repository on DockerHub.
-Docker discriminates between a local private registry and the central hub based on the format of the tag.
-If the namespace tag contains an IP address or dotted domain name and port then docker will attempt to push/pull from a private registry.
-If the tag is just a namespace then docker will use the central Hub to push and pull.
-To avoid confusion the namespace that we provide on DockerHub is restricted to only allow letters and digits.
+Applying the tag `<namespace>/adderservice` instructs Docker that this image is associated with a repository on DockerHub.
+Docker differentiates between a local private registry and the central hub based on the format of the tag.
+If the namespace tag contains an IP address or dotted domain name and port then Docker will attempt to push/pull from a private registry.
+If the tag is just a namespace then Docker will use the central Hub to push and pull.
+To minimize confusion the namespace that we provide on DockerHub is restricted to only allow letters and digits.

 In this recipe we created a public repository.
 DockerHub is free to use for public repositories, but of course public repositories may be accessed by anyone on the internet.
-This is a similar model to Github and other cloud based code version management systems.
-It is therefore important not to push any proprietary code to a public repository.
-Also bear in mind that we should never push images that contain secret information such as ssh keys or API keys to public repositories.
+This is a similar model to Github and other cloud-based code version management systems.
+It's therefore important not to push any proprietary code or secret information (such as ssh or API keys) to a public repository.

-It is possible to host private repositories on DockerHub for a fee, private repositories are only accessible to nominated DockerHub accounts so access can be tightly controlled.
+It is possible to host private repositories on DockerHub for a fee.
+Private repositories are only accessible to nominated DockerHub accounts so access can be tightly controlled.

 DockerHub is just one of several cloud based registries that we can use, alternatives include: